 As a result of the August 28 changes, DACA-eligible individuals will remain excluded from almost all affordable health insurance options.
-They will be treated as though they are undocumented, even though they are otherwise considered lawfully present and have access to a work permit and a Social Security number.
-Unless their state has established a state-funded health coverage program, their only opportunity to access affordable, comprehensive health insurance may be through employment.
+They will be treated as though they are undocumented, even though they are otherwise considered lawfully present and are eligible for a work permit and a Social Security number.
+Unless their state has established a state-funded health coverage program, their only opportunity to obtain affordable, comprehensive health insurance may be through employment.

 When do the restrictions go into effect?

 The restrictions are effective August 30, 2012.
 The restrictions apply to every DACA-eligible individual effective immediately.

 What do people granted deferred action outside of DACA have access to in terms of health care?